Can You Get a Payday Loan in Chapter 13 Bankruptcy?

 However, as a debtor in Chapter 13 bankruptcy, you should not incur new debt without the court approving it.
 Thus, if you are considering taking on a new loan, including a payday loan, you should file a motion with the bankruptcy court to Incur Debt.
 Failure to notify the court or seek approval to incur the new debt will put your case at risk of dismissal.

 The Chapter 13 trustee assigned to your case may object to you incurring a new debt, and so can your creditors.
-So, ensure you have a valid reason to incur the debt and have a solid debt repayment plan which will not affect your Chapter 13 payments.
-Still, it is unlikely for a court to allow a debtor to take on a new debt, including a payday loan, while in bankruptcy.
+So, ensure you have a valid reason to incur the debt and have a solid debt repayment plan that will not affect your Chapter 13 payments.
+It is unlikely for a court to allow a debtor to take on a new debt, including a payday loan, while in bankruptcy.

 I Took a Payday Loan in Bankruptcy, and I am Unable to Repay It

-No one knows what tomorrow holds is a cliché statement until you experience a complete change in your plan.
-Even though a Chapter 13 bankruptcy case helps you get rid of debt over a long period, there are times when the debtors experience financial hardship.
+Even though a Chapter 13 bankruptcy case helps you get rid of debt over a long period, there are times when the debtor may experience financial hardship.
 During these challenging times, some debtors opt to take out a payday loan with a solid repayment plan.
-Unfortunately, we cannot predict everything that will happen, and sometimes, you might be unable to repay the loan.
-What next?
+However, the may realize that they cannot pay it off.

-The best course of action is to notify your bankruptcy lawyer.
-Let them know about the payday loan, when you took it, and your inability to repay the loan.
-A bankruptcy attorney is better positioned to advise you on what to do next after they analyze your case.
+If you are unable to pay the loan, the best course of action is to notify your bankruptcy lawyer.
+Let them know about the payday loan when you took it, and your inability to repay.
+A bankruptcy attorney is better positioned to advise you.

 In most cases, attorneys advise their debtors to dismiss their Chapter 13 case, depending on the specifics of your case.
-In other cases, they advise their debtors to convert their case into a Chapter 7 case, which will take a shorter time and have your debts discharged in four to six months.
+In other cases, they advise their debtors to convert their case into a Chapter 7 case, which will take a shorter time, and have their debts discharged in few months.
 If you are not eligible to file for Chapter 7 bankruptcy, your lawyer might advise you to refile Chapter 13 bankruptcy and include the recent payday loan in the filing.

 So, if refiling bankruptcy seems the best option, you will have to wait a few months before refiling.
 A bankruptcy attorney will discuss all these options with you and advise you on the best action to take.